 Chlorella is a freshwater algae and is easiest to work in powder form.
 It is one of the most nutrient-dense superfoods in the world.
 It helps to support energy, fat loss, and heavy metal detox for cadmium, mercury, and uranium.
 It is also an excellent source of chlorophyll, iodine, protein, vitamin A, vitamins B2 &B3, iron, magnesium, and zinc.
 NOTE: Individuals allergic to iodine and those that have been prescribed Coumadin or Warfarin should consult with their physician prior to using chlorella.

 Garlic is another great chelating food.
-The sulfer in garlic works to eliminate heavy metals.
+The sulfur in garlic works to eliminate heavy metals.

 Lemon (Pectin in Citrus Pith)

 The health benefits/uses of lemon include: throat infections, indigestion, rheumatism, high blood pressure, immunity, cleansing, detoxifying, and is even a cancer fighter.
-Lemons are excellent sources of vitamin C, B6, potassium, folate, flavonoids, and the outstanding phytochemical, limonene.
+Lemons are excellent sources of vitamin C, B6, potassium, folate, flavonoids, and outstanding phytochemical, Limonene.

 And the Other Superstars